HIPZEE

-HIPZEE is a Tony Award-nominated entertainment production company co-founded by husband-and-wife team Rob Baunoch III and Tara Sickmeier.
+HIPZEE is an American entertainment production company co-founded by husband-and-wife team Rob Baunoch III and Tara Sickmeier.
 The company was formed in Brooklyn, NY in 2013 and is currently based in Los Angeles, CA. HIPZEE produces theatre and on-screen content that targets adult audiences.

 Background

 After a period of working in the theatre and film industry, Rob Baunoch III and Tara Sickmeier transitioned to executive roles, establishing their own production company, HIPZEE, in 2013.

 During the company's initial few years, in addition to production, HIPZEE provided services such as marketing research, consulting, and financing.
 More recently, it is shifting to a focus on production.